 Benefits of Collaborative Divorce in Ohio

 There are many benefits to choosing the collaborative divorce process and those are respect and the ability to continue to work together even though the parties no longer wish to be married.
-Additionally, there is less stress involved than going through litigation as both parties already come to the process hioping to work out issues rather than fight them out.
-Collaborative divorce is not always right for everyone, but for those who are willing to work though the issues together in order to benefit their families and their children it is an exceptional choice.
+Additionally, there is less stress involved than going through litigation as both parties already come to the process hoping to work out issues rather than fight them out.
+Collaborative divorce is not always right for everyone, but for those who are willing to work through the issues together in order to benefit their families and their children, it is an exceptional choice.

 How Can I Discuss Collaborative Divorce with My Spouse?

-If one is interested in moving forward with a collaborative divorce, there are few manners in which you can approach your spouse.
-The first, is to discuss it openly and review the benefits and disadvantages of collaborative.
-(YOU CAN INSERT THE PAGE HERE).
+If one is interested in moving forward with a collaborative divorce, there are a few manners in which you can approach your spouse.
+The first is to discuss it openly and review the benefits and disadvantages of collaboration.
 Another option is to ask the collaborative attorney you have met with to send a letter to your spouse with information about the process, so they are able to review it on their own.

 What if I Can’t Reach an Agreement with My Spouse Using Collaborative Divorce?

 If your collaborative divorce process fails, then the parties must both hire other attorneys to represent them in filing any litigation with the court.